Blog icon

 • The average temperature of the next 20 years is virtually certain to be warmer than the average of the past 20 years.

-• Warming is generally expected to be greater in the interior of Australia than near the coast.
+• Temperature increases are generally expected to be greater in the interior of Australia than near the coast.

-The recent warming can only be explained by human-caused emissions.
-Line chart which shows Australian average annual temperature, observed and simulated from global climate models (1910-2040).
+Line chart which shows Australian average annual temperature, observed and simulated from global climate models (1910–2040).
 Observed changes are consistent with those which would be expected given changes in greenhouse gas concentrations and other human and natural climate forcings since 1910.
-Simulated temperatures from 2020–2040 are higher than average annual temperatures for the 2001–2020 period.
-For a full description of this figure please contact: www.csiro.au/contact
+Simulated temperatures from 2021–2040 are higher than average annual temperatures for the 2001–2020 period.
+For a full description of this figure please contact: www.csiro.au/contact]

 Why are Australia and the world warming?